The Lawless Legion

-The Lawless Legion is a 1929 American silent Western film directed by Harry Joe Brown and written by Bennett Cohen, Fred Allen and Leslie Mason.
+The Lawless Legion is a 1929 American Synchronized sound Western film directed by Harry Joe Brown and written by Bennett Cohen, Fred Allen and Leslie Mason.
+While the film has no audible dialog, it was released with a synchronized musical score with sound effects using the Vitaphone sound-on-disc sound process.
 The film stars Ken Maynard, Nora Lane, Paul Hurst, J. P. McGowan, Frank Rice and Howard Truesdale.
 The film was released by Warner Bros. on February 17, 1929.